- Can you buy a car without a license in New York?

 Instead of using your driver’s license on the application for an insurance policy, you may be allowed to apply for a policy using the name and license number of the primary driver of your car.
 This way, you are listed on the policy but not as a driver.

 In addition, you may need to list yourself as an excluded driver on the policy.
-This means that if you end up behind the wheel of your car (or any car for that matter) you will have zero coverage.
-You will be solely responsible for the cost of any damage you do to your car, as well as other people and their vehicles if you drive a car as an excluded driver.
+This means that if you end up behind the wheel of your car (or any car), you will have zero coverage.
+You will be solely responsible for the cost of any damage you do to your car and other people and their vehicles if you drive a car as an excluded driver.

-Not all insurers are willing to exclude the owner from their own policy, so you may need to shop around for the right coverage.
-There are insurance companies, such as Esurance, that allow another person to insure your car, even if they don’t have an insurable interest in the vehicle.
+Not all insurers will exclude an owner from their policy, so you may need to shop around for the proper coverage.

 What are the minimum insurance requirements in New York?